 - BJT: , input resistance , output resistance .

-Each is just a derivative of a non-linear law evaluated at the bias point.
+Each is a derivative of a non-linear law evaluated at the bias point.
 Collect them into a Small-signal model and the device becomes a linear sub-circuit, which is what makes Small-signal analysis possible.
-This is also why Negative feedback is so valuable: by keeping the device near a fixed operating point it keeps the signal in the region where the tangent line is a good approximation, which reduces distortion.
-Linearisation is the reason a fundamentally non-linear device can be a faithful linear amplifier at all.
+This is also why Negative feedback helps: holding the device near a fixed operating point keeps the signal in the region where the tangent line is a good approximation, so distortion stays low.
+It’s the reason a non-linear device can be a faithful linear amplifier at all.